hhas/nodeautomation/doc/06-classes-and-enums.md

 Occasionally an application defines a type or enumerator without providing it with a corresponding name name.
 In these cases, the value will be represented as a raw AE code, e.g. `k['#ab12']`.

+To determine if a variable contains a keyword object:

+    var someVariable = k.document;
+    k.isFile(someVariable);
+    //--> true

 [TO DO: Keyword.compare(); what else?]